Scolarship for Campus courses

 Rules and regulations

-- Applicants must be from the states Washington, Oregon, Idaho, Montana, Wyoming, Colorado, Utah, Nevada, California, Alaska, and Hawaii.
-All applicants must live in the stated geographic region on April 28, 2020 to be eligible for the scholarship.
+- Applicants must be from the states of Washington, Oregon, Idaho, Montana, Wyoming, Colorado, Utah, Nevada, California, Alaska, and Hawaii.
+All applicants must live in the stated geographic region on May 15, 2020, to be eligible for the scholarship.

-- All applicants must meet course/program requirements as listed on the Siebel Institute website and catalog.
+- All applicants must meet course requirements as listed on the Siebel Institute website and academic catalog.

 - All applicants must be over 21 years of age.